Leading AI Innovation in Health Care

 Overview

-Leading AI Innovation in Health Care is a nine-week blended postgraduate certificate program from Harvard Medical School that prepares health care leaders to strategically adopt and lead AI integration in clinical settings.
-Through a blend of live virtual sessions and a four-day in-person experience in Boston, participants gain the tools to address real-world challenges, navigate regulatory and organizational barriers, and drive innovation within their institutions.
+Leading AI Innovation in Health Care is a nine-week blended postgraduate certificate program from Harvard Medical School that prepares health care leaders to strategically lead and develop AI and medical technology.
+Through a blend of online sessions and a four-day in-person experience in Boston, participants gain the tools to address real-world challenges, navigate regulatory and organizational barriers, and drive innovation within their institutions.

 Learning Objectives

-- Evaluate the current and potential impacts of artificial intelligence technologies on health care systems, including patient care, clinical practices, and organizational operations.
+• Evaluate the current and potential impacts of artificial intelligence and other cutting-edge technologies on health care systems, including patient care, clinical practices, and organizational operations.

-- Identify opportunities for AI integration and experimentation within your own health care organizations, leveraging insights from successful health tech companies and medical AI labs.
+• Identify opportunities for AI and technology integration and experimentation within your own health care organizations, leveraging insights from successful health tech companies and medical AI labs.

-- Develop a strategic framework for fostering innovation and collaboration with AI-driven startups, venture studios, and research institutions to advance health care delivery and outcomes.
+• Develop a strategic framework for fostering innovation and collaboration with startups, vendors, and academic and research institutions to advance health care delivery and outcomes.

 About the Program